NickRamsey6/cs12dotnet8/Chapter09/README.md

 # Chapter 9 Summary

 ## Key Concepts
+* Read from and write to text files
+* Read from and write to XML files
+* Compress and decompress files
+* Encode and decode text
+* Serialize an object graph into JSON and XML
+* Deserialize an object graph from JSON and XML
+* Work with Environment Variables

 ## Classes to Get Info About Files and Directories
 | Class | Member |